 Research Interests

-My research interests lie at the intersection of social/organizational psychology, organizational behavior and management, and behavioral science.
-From a basic science perspective, I am broadly interested in examining the social and organizational consequences of social hierarchies and morality on how we perceive ourselves and evaluate the individuals and groups around us.
+My research interests lie at the intersection of social/organizational psychology, organizational behavior and management, and, recently, organizational design.
+I am broadly interested in examining the social and organizational consequences of hierarchies and morality on how we perceive ourselves and evaluate the individuals and groups around us.

-To understand how an individual’s position in power and status hierarchies affect their social cognition, emotions, behaviors, and perceptions of others my research draws on social psychological and evolutionary theories.
-I am also interested in the intersection between power, status, and leadership and am particularly keen to explore how these three concepts emerge at the micro-level across different hierarchical contexts and how the psychological experience of these three concepts differ.
+To understand how an individual’s position in power and status hierarchies affects their social cognition, emotions, behaviors, and perceptions of others, my research draws on social psychological and evolutionary theories.
+I am also interested in the intersection of power, status, and leadership, particularly how these three concepts emerge at the micro-level across different hierarchical contexts and how the psychological experience of these concepts differs.

-In the moral domain, I am interested in how we respond to positive and negative deviant behaviors, the factors that motivate norm deviance and adherence, and the role of morality in impression formation/updating processes and in shaping our categorizations and judgements of others.
+In the moral domain, I am interested in how we respond to positive and negative deviant behaviors, the factors that motivate norm deviance and adherence, and the role of morality in impression formation and updating processes, as well as in shaping our categorizations and judgments of others.

 If you are interested in working together (or simply chatting), please feel free to get in touch.